hsiangjenli/ntust-thesis-latex/README.md

 # Pull the docker image from the docker hub
 docker pull hsiangjenli/xelatex:ntust-thesis-v1.8.1

-# Run the docker image
+# Run the docker image, mount the current directory to the /workspace in the docker container
-docker run --rm -v $(pwd):/workspace hsiangjenli/xelatex:ntust-thesis-v1.8.1
+docker run -it --rm -v `pwd`:/workspace hsiangjenli/xelatex:ntust-thesis-v1.8.1 /bin/bash

 # Enter the docker container and compile the LaTeX files
 # Then you will see the pdf file in build folder